 This page may contain affiliate links which pay me a commission if used to make a purchase.
 As an Amazon Associate, I earn from qualifying purchases.

 A technical (but important) aspect of Blender’s Asset Browser is that it’s not a true asset library which stores and imports assets.
-It is instead a pointer system that tells Blender where to find assets to bring into your Blender file.
+It is a pointer system that tells Blender where to find assets to bring into our Blender file.

 What Are Assets in Blender?